Lord Jim: Allusions to historical events

 The opening event in Lord Jim has been speculated by historians to have been based in part on an actual abandonment of a ship.
-On 17 July 1880, the British merchantman SS Jeddah set sail from Singapore bound for Penang and Jeddah, with 778 men, 147 women, and 67 children on board.
+On 17 July 1880 the British merchantman SS Jeddah set sail from Singapore bound for Penang and Jeddah, with 778 men, 147 women, and 67 children on board.
 The passengers were Muslims from the Malay states and were travelling to Mecca for the hajj (holy pilgrimage).
 After rough weather conditions, the Jeddah began taking on water.
 The hull sprang a large leak, the water rose rapidly, and the captain and officers abandoned the heavily listing ship.
 They were picked up by another vessel and taken to Aden, where they claimed that the passengers had attacked two engineers and the ship had foundered in poor weather.
 The pilgrims were abandoned by the crew.
 However, on 8 August 1880, a French steamship towed Jeddah into Aden and the pilgrims on board survived the incident.
 An official inquiry followed, as in the novel.

 The inspiration for the character of Jim was the chief mate of the Jeddah, "Austin" Podmore Williams, whose grave was tracked down to Singapore's Bidadari Cemetery by Gavin Young in his book In Search of Conrad.
 As in the novel, Williams created a new life for himself, returning to Singapore and becoming a successful ship's chandler.

 Conrad may also have been influenced by the naturalist Alfred Russel Wallace's 1869 account of his travels and of the native peoples of the islands of Southeast Asia, The Malay Archipelago; the character Stein is based on Wallace.
-The second part of the novel is based in some part on the life of James Brooke, the first Rajah of Sarawak.
+The second part of the novel is based in some part on the life of James Brooke, the first Rajah of Sarawak – as Conrad himself says in his letter to Margaret Brooke: "The book (Lord Jim) which has found favour in your eyes has been inspired in great measure by the history of the first Rajah's enterprise...".

 Brooke was an Indian-born English adventurer who in the 1840s managed to gain power and set up an independent state in Sarawak, on the island of Borneo.
 Some critics, however, think that the fictional Patusan was intended not to be part of Borneo but of Sumatra.

 Recognition

-In 1998, the Modern Library Board ranked Lord Jim 85th on its list of the 100 best English-language novels of the 20th century.
+In 1998 the Modern Library Board ranked Lord Jim 85th on its list of the 100 best English-language novels of the 20th century.
 In 1999, the French newspaper Le Monde conducted a contest among readers to rank which of 200 novels of the 20th century they remembered best.
 Seventeen thousand responses yielded the final list, which placed Lord Jim at number 75.
 The complete list is found in Le Monde's 100 Books of the Century in English, and also in French Wikipedia.